-(\) Cicero, Second Oration on the Agrarian Law, 16.-Scholiast of Bobbio, on Cicero's Oration In Rege Alexandrino, p.
+(1) Cicero, Second Oration on the Agrarian Law, 16.-Scholiast of Bobbio on Cicero's Oration In Rege Alexandrino, p.
 350, edit.
 Orelli.
-This Ptolemy Alexis, or Alexander, appears to have been a natural son of Alexander I., younger brother of Ptolemy Lathyrus, who is also called Ptolemy Soter II.; in this case he would be, though illegitimate, cousin of Ptolemy Auletes.
+This Ptolemy Alexas, or Alexander, appears to have been a natural son of Alexander I., younger brother of Ptolemy Lathyrus, who is also called Ptolemy Soter II.; in this case he would be, though illegitimate, cousin of Ptolemy Auletes.
 He had succeeded Alexander II., legitimate son of Alexander I., who married his stepmother, Berenice, only legitimate daughter of Ptolemy Soter II.

-(4) Cicero, Letters to Atticus, II.
+(2) Cicero, Letters to Atticus, II.
 16.-The King of Egypt gave nearly 6,000 talents (35 millions of francs) to Cæsar and Pompey.
 (Suetonius, Cæsar, 14.)

-(\) Snetonius, Casar, 54.-Dio Cassius, XXXIX.
-12.-Casar's expressions (War of Alexandria, 33, and Civil-Wars, III.
-107) show the friendship of Ptolemy Auletes for the Romans.
+(3) Suetonius, Casar, 54.-Dio Cassius, XXXIX.
+12.-Cæsar's expressions (War of Alexandria, 33, and Civil Wars, III.
+107) show the friendship of Ptolcmy Anletes for the Romans.

-might be the views of the consul regarding his future command in Gaul.
-(1) Next, he conferred some privileges on certain municipia and satisfied many ambitions; "for," says Suetonius, "he granted every thing that was asked of him: no man dared oppose him, and, if any one attempted, he knew how to intimidate him."(2)
+the consul regarding his future command in Gaul.
+(1) Next, he conferred some privileges on certain municipia and satisfied many ambitions; "for," says Suetonius, "he granted everything that was asked of him: no man dared oppose him, and, if any one attempted, he knew how to intimidate him."
+(2)

-Among the cares of the consul was the nomination of tribunes devoted to him; since it was they generally who proposed the laws for the people to ratify.
+Among the cares of the consul was the nomination of tribunes devoted to him, since it was they generally who proposed the laws for the people to ratify.

-Clodius, on account of his popularity, was one of the candidates who could be most useful to him; but his rank of patrician obliged him to pass by adoption into a plebeian family before he could be elected, and that he could only do in virtue of a law.
+Clodius, on account of his popularity, was one of the candidates who could be most useful to him: but his rank of patrician obliged him to pass by adoption into a plebeian family before he could be elected, and that he could only do in virtue of a law.
 Cæsar hesitated in bringing it forward; for if, on the one hand, he sought to conciliate Clodius himself, on the other, he knew his designs of vengeance against Cicero, and was unwilling to put into his hands an authority which he might abuse.
-But when, towards the month of March, at the trial of C. Antonius, charged with disgraceful conduct in Macedonia, Cicero, in defending his former colleague, indulged in a violent attack upon those in power, on that same day Clodius was received into the ranks of the plebeians, (8) and soon afterwards became, together with Vatinius, tribune elect.(4) There was a third tribune, whose name is unknown, but who was equally won over to the interests of the consul.(5)
+But when, towards the month of March, at the trial of C. Antonius, charged with disgraceful conduct in Macedonia, Cicero, in defending his former colleague, indulged in a violent attack upon those in power, on that same day Clodius was received into the ranks of the plebeians, (3) and soon afterwards became, together with